rosscouldrey/rosscouldrey.github.io/_posts/2025-01-15-ActivityTrackingSecrets_TemplateApps.md

 These are the IDs we would expect to see in our activity log for actions like “ViewReport”.
 There are 2 ways a user can view this report;

-1)	Through the App itself
+1. Through the App itself
-2)	By navigating to the workspace and opening the report directly.
+2. By navigating to the workspace and opening the report directly.

-And it turns out… it matters which you opt to do.
+And as we discovered … it matters which you opt to do.
 So lets investigate these two methods.

 In the below activity a user has accessed a report from within the app.